Ford Mustang SVT Cobra: Cobra R

 The car also featured 13-inch Kelsey-Hayes vented rotors in front and 10.5-inch vented rotors in the back.
 According to Neil W. Ressler, the executive director of vehicle engineering for Ford Motor Company at the time and one of the founding fathers of SVT, the 1993 Cobra R's brakes "were the most expensive brakes ever fitted to a [production] Mustang.
 I bought the brakes for the R model out of my engineering budget.
 I wanted big brakes, and we didn't have them.
 The program couldn't afford it.
 Unbeknownst to the higher-ups at Ford, I spent like $2,100 per car to buy those big brakes.
 But the last thing I wanted was a fast car that didn't stop.
 We ended up putting good brakes on all those [Cobra R] vehicles."

-The same 5.0 L V8 from the Cobra was used in the Cobra R. However, the radiator was unique to the Cobra R and a purge tank was installed for improved cooling.
+The same 5.0 L V8 from the Cobra was used in the Cobra R. However, the radiator was sourced from what was, by this time, two discontinued Fox-Platform mates: the Seventh-Generation Lincoln Continental and the Lincoln Continental Mark VII powered by the BMW M21 Turbo Diesel Engine, with a purge tank having been added to this Radiator for improved cooling.
 A power steering cooler (located behind the left foglight bezel) and an engine oil cooler were standard.

 The Cobra R wheels were actually the optional 17x8-inch five-lug wheels from the soon-to-be-released 1994 Mustang GT, but were painted gloss black and featured chrome lug covers.
 The standard tires were Goodyear Gatorbacks.
 To give the car better front-end geometry, lower control arms from the 1994 Mustang were fitted.